ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/04_submissions/gerdes/04/pgs_04_gerdes.md

 > Recreate a slime mold implementation based on [this reposity](https://github.com/SuboptimalEng/slime-sim-webgpu)

-there is always a basic [devlog](https://www.youtube.com/watch?v=nBqZOz7AF34) and some [resources](https://github.com/SuboptimalEng/slime-sim-webgpu?tab=readme-ov-file#webgpu) are linked to get started with webGPU.
+There is a basic [devlog](https://www.youtube.com/watch?v=nBqZOz7AF34) and some [resources](https://github.com/SuboptimalEng/slime-sim-webgpu?tab=readme-ov-file#webgpu) are linked to get started with webGPU.
 [This](https://webgpufundamentals.org/) could be a good point to get started.

 _Learning Goal_